axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

 <h1>&nbsp;</h1>
  <p class="_speakera">It wasn't the first time, and they will keep doing it.
 There is no bottom to their &lsquo;fiduciary&rsquo; duty.</p>
  <p class="_speakerb">Well, you did it.
 Let&rsquo;s take some time off as we said.
-That will give you time to figure out what is next for you and also for us.</p>
+That will give us time to figure out what is next.</p>

 {% include related.html %}